pecheylauren02/mp2-supervillain-personality-quiz/README.md

 <img src="docs/alert.png">

-_Alert div_
+_Alert div box_

 </details>

 ### Quiz Section

 The quiz section is fully responsive with the answers increasing in font size and expanding in width on larger devices.
 I used [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) to choose the shade of green for the option buttons.
-This colour was selected because it was matched as complimentary to the shade of red chosen in the background.
+This colour was selected because it was matched as a complimentary colour to the shade of red (#880808) chosen as the background.

 <details><summary>Screenshots</summary>